csridlen/Python-Project-1/README.md

 The results for the second regression indicate only a significant effect for population density, and a fairly low R-squared of about 0.16, indicating that contrarily to our intuition, the factors chose were not very relevant predictors of pothole servicing time.
 ![Table 4](artifacts/reg2.png)

 We also look at the `Income Data` in the Chicago area by first merging it with the `Pothole Data`.
-I perform a simple regression between the `The Number of Potholes in Block` as the dependent variable and the `Per Capita Income` and `Hardship Index` as the independent variables.
-The result is the following
+We perform a simple regression between the `The Number of Potholes in Block` as the dependent variable and the `Per Capita Income` and `Hardship Index` as the independent variables.
-In this table we see that a one unit increase in per capita income leads to a decrease of approximately 2.9 units in the number of potholes in the block, a coefficient which is statistically significant.
+In this table we can see that a one percent increase in per capita income leads to a decrease of approximately 2.9 units in the number of potholes in the block, a coefficient which is statistically significant.
 Similarly, we see that a one unit increase in the hardship index leads to a decrease of approximately 0.001 in the number of potholes in the block, a coefficient which is nonetheless not statistically significant.
-The R-squared for this test, however, can be considered very low, so we need to be very careful drawing any reliable conclusions from it.
+The R-squared for this test,  can be considered as very low, so we need to be very careful drawing any dependable conclusions from it.

 ![Table 2](artifacts/pothole_income_regression.png)